Create an Integration Task to Configure and Run a Data Flow

 - In the Select a data flow panel, select Load Customers and Revenue Data, and then click Select.

 An Application is a container for published tasks, data flows, and their dependencies.
 You can run published tasks in an Application for testing, or roll them out into production.

-- On the Home page, in the Quick Actions tile, click Create Application.
+- On the workspace Home page, in the Quick actions tile, click Create application.

 Lab Applicationopens in a new tab.